asksven/plant-sensors/README.md

 Once you have tested everything you can add it as a scheduled cronjob, e.g. to run every 15 minutes.

-Open your cron-config: `vrontab -e`, and add this:
+Open your cron-config: `crontab -e`, and add this:

 ```
 */15 * * * * cd /home/pi/git/plant-sensors && ./run.sh